15/07/2021 by Alyson for World Travel Family

 Things to Do in Pokhara

-Pokhara has plenty of things to do for adventure lovers along with a laid-back vibe which allows a long-term stay.
+Pokhara has plenty of things to do for adventure lovers along with a laid-back vibe that allows a long-term stay.
 There are good facilities for tourists, delicious food and low prices.
 We list the things to do and places to see in Pokhara, below, but first, a short video about Nepal.

 A stunning and huge lake which dominates the area.
 Boats which take tourists to the other side of the lake and to the World Peace Pagoda (Shanti Stupa) patiently wait for their customers.
 Especially beautiful in the morning at sunrise.